replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

 The registry from the old cluster does not need to be (and should not be) accessible.

 1. Set up the cluster in accordance with the above guidance as well as the guidance in the air gap installation documentation.
-See [Air gapped Installations](installing-embedded-cluster#airgapped-installations).
+See [Air gapped installations](installing-embedded-cluster#airgapped-installations).
 1. Use the kots CLI to configure the pre-installed velero setup to point at the snapshot storage destination.
     Consult the relevant CLI documentation for your provider:
     * **AWS S3 Configuration**: See [kots velero configure-aws-s3](https://kots.io/kots-cli/velero/configure-aws-s3/).